-The accounting policies applicable to the Company as a lessor are not different from those under PAS 17, Leases.
-However, when the Company is an intermediate lessor the sub-leases are classified with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
+When the Company is an intermediate lessor, the sub-leases are classified with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
+If an arrangement contains lease and non-lease components, then the Company applies PFRS 15 to allocate the consideration in the contract.
+The sub-lease are contracts are classified as operating leases under PFRS 16.

-The Company is not required to make any adjustment of transition to PFRS 16 for leases in which it acts as a lessor.
-However, the Company has applied PFRS 15 to allocate consideration in the contract to each lease and non-lease components.